 As the rays of the rising sun begin to penetrate the morning mist, the birds take shape, and a fantastic scenery unrolls in front of us.
 In the shallow waters of the river, about 50,000 cranes are standing shoulder by shoulder.
 Their trumpeting now intensifies, and the birds begin to shift restlessly, a few performing their graceful dance.

-Then, emitting an incredible crescendo of trumpeting, the birds take flight, flock after flock heading for the surrounding maize fields, where they eat waste kernels, left over from the harvest.
+Then, with an incredible crescendo of trumpeting, the birds take flight, flock after flock heading for the surrounding maize fields, where they eat waste kernels, left over from the harvest.
 For this reason, farmers consider the cranes beneficial, as sprouted maize kernels from the previous year are regarded as weeds.

 In former days, the cranes would roost in many prairie rivers, but the majority of these rivers are today regulated by dams, causing most of the sandbars, on which the birds roost, to be either submerged, or covered in dense vegetation, such as willows, because the sandbars are no longer inundated by spring flooding.
 Along the Platte River, much work is done to clear these thickets, causing about 80% of the world population of sandhill cranes to roost here.